JensenRasmus/second/README.md

 ## About

+This is the files associated to the preprint *Riemannian optimization on the symplectic Stiefel manifold using second order information*, by Rasmus Jensen and Ralf Zimmermann.

-These files contain the files, which are either to replace standard files in the Manopt package for Matlab, or used by ```numerical_examples.m```
+These files are either to replace standard files in the Manopt package for Matlab, or used by ```numerical_examples.m```.

 ## List of files
 - ```numerical_experiments.m```: Run the experiments by uncommenting selected parts of the code.
 One defines a problem structure similar to how it is done in Manopt [1], and data is subsequently captured.